Maximising opportunities and tackling inequalities by listening to the voices of sports participants from potentially marginalised groups.

 Aims and objectives

-In line with the Sport England 10 year strategy – ‘Uniting the Movement’ – this project sets out to gather the views of those people who participate in sports and activities and who belong to a potentially marginalised group.
+In line with the Sport England 10 year strategy – ‘Uniting the Movement’ – this project sets out to gather the views on safeguarding of those people who participate in sports and activities and who belong to a potentially marginalised group.
 This may be on the grounds of age, disability, ethnicity, sexual orientation or any other ‘protected characteristic’ that may result in potential marginalisation and inequalities in opportunity or treatment.

 Please note: there is no assumption that people are marginalised or that they feel so; simply that there is a potential for diverse characteristics to marginalise some individuals and this may impact sporting opportunities, desires and aspirations, resulting in inequalities.